MohammedBashiruIssahaku/PaymentGateway/README.md

 # PaymentGateway

 Payment Gateway Application
 A secure and efficient payment gateway application built with Java, Spring Boot, and Spring Cloud (OpenFeign).
-Designed to handle secure transactions and integrate with MTN payment services, this project aims to simplify payment processing and currency conversions for developers.
+Designed to handle secure transactions and integrate with MTN payment services, this project aims to simplify payment processing and currency conversions.

 Key Features
 Secure Transactions: Implements tokenization for robust transaction security.